ajdavidl/Linguae/README.md

 cd Linguae
 pip install -r requirements.txt
 ```
-After that you need some SpaCy models to use the parse funtion.
+After that you need some SpaCy models to use the parse function.

 ```bash
 python -m spacy download en_core_web_sm